 Annual fee: $0

-Earn rate: 2 MBNA Points per dollar spent on gas, groceries and restaurants; 1 Point/dollar on everything else
+Earn rate: 2 MBNA points per $1 spent on gas, groceries and restaurants; 1 point per $1 on everything else

-Travel perks like $1M in common carrier accidental death and dismemberment, collision damage and accidental death and dismemberment on car rentals and personal effects coverage; purchase assurance, price protection and extended warranty
+Travel perks: $1M in common carrier accidental death and dismemberment, collision damage and accidental death and dismemberment on car rentals and personal effects coverage; purchase assurance, price protection and extended warranty

 If you’re an Air Miles collector, there is no better card to help you collect points and get you closer to your goal.
-Like the BMO World Elite Mastercard above, this Air Miles branded card has a strong suite of travel protection and perks including complimentary membership in Mastercard Airport Experiences provided by LoungeKey, and the BMO Air Miles World Elite Travel and Medical Protection.
-However, for Air Miles collectors, it’s the eye-catching 1 Mile per $10 earn rate that is of interest.
+Like the BMO World Elite Mastercard above, this Air Miles branded card has a strong suite of travel protection and perks including the BMO Air Miles World Elite Travel and Medical Protection.
+However, for Air Miles collectors, it’s the eye-catching 1 Mile per $12 earn rate that is of interest.
+Also, the welcome bonus of 3,000 Air Miles is sweet, too ($310 value).
 If you paid for a $500 Costco purchase with this card it would put 50 Miles in your account.
 New applicants get up to 3,000 Miles (1,000 on first purchase and 2,000 when you spend $3,000 in the first three months) and the first year’s annual fee waived.

 Card type: Air Miles rewards